Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 Departing from Faro, Faro District, Portugal

-Setúbal is a Portuguese town, the capital of the Setúbal District, located southeast of Lisbon on the north bank of the Sado River Estuary.
-Covering approximately 51.49 km², the city has ancient origins, with evidence of human occupation from the Neolithic era and the presence of peoples such as the Phoenicians, Greeks, Carthaginians, and later, the Romans, who established fish salting factories and developed local ceramics.
+Setúbal is a Portuguese town, the capital of Setúbal District, located southeast of Lisbon on the north bank of the Sado River Estuary.
+Covering approximately 51.49 km², the city has ancient origins, with evidence of human occupation from the Neolithic era and the presence of Phoenicians, Greeks, Carthaginians, and later, Romans, who established fish salting factories and developed local ceramics.

 During the Middle Ages, Setúbal experienced periods of stagnation due to invasions and piracy, but it prospered again from the 13th century under the protection of the Order of Santiago.
-In the 15th century, it became known for iconic buildings such as the Monastery of Jesus, a reference of the Manueline style and an important historical monument, now converted into a museum.
+In the 15th century, it became known for iconic buildings such as the Monastery of Jesus, a Manueline-style reference and an important historical monument, now a museum.
 Another highlight is the Castle of St. Philip, a 16th-century fortress overlooking the city and the estuary, now adapted as a B&B.

 Duration: 1 hour